This post provides detailed information on the post office clerk job description, to help you learn the work they do.

 If you are seeking the post office clerk job, here are major requirements you might be asked to meet to be hired:

-- Must be able to communicate in English, no less than an eighth grade level
+- Ability to communicate in English, no less than an eighth grade level

 - Must be able to communicate in the language of mail service

-- Must have knowledge of computer applications and must be able to use email and word processing tools
+- Knowledge of computer applications and must be able to use email and word processing tools

-- Must have good organizational skills, telephone skills, and ability to multi-task effectively
+- Good organizational skills, telephone skills, and ability to multi-task effectively

-- Must have good customer service skills, mailing services and public relations skills
+- Excellent customer service skills, mailing services and public relations skills

-- Must have the ability to work with others and be aware of work group policies, procedures, and regulations
+- Ability to work with others and be aware of work group policies, procedures, and regulations

-- Must have good mechanical skills and must be able to climb stairs on a regular basis
+- Good mechanical skills and must be able to climb stairs on a regular basis

-- Must be able to lift boxes weighing up to 40-50 pounds
+- Ability to lift boxes weighing up to 40-50 pounds

-- Must be able to use and operate a calculator, telephone, copier, computer, and a scanner
+- Strong ability to use and operate a calculator, telephone, copier, computer, and a scanner

-- Must have the ability to read and write English clearly
+- Ability to read and write English clearly

-- Must have a high school diploma or equivalent degree, or you are in the course of obtaining one during employment at the service center
+- High school diploma or equivalent degree, or you are in the course of obtaining one during employment at the service center

-- Must successfully complete all required training courses within six months of employment with USPS.
+- Successfully complete all required training courses within six months of employment with USPS.

 Post Office Clerk Salary